erikdarlingdata/SupportArticles-docs/support/sql/admin/1450-and-665-errors-running-dbcc-checkdb.md

 ## Cause

-This problem occurs if a large number of `ATTRIBUTE_LIST_ENTRY` instances are needed to maintain a heavily fragmented file in NFTS.
+This problem occurs if a large number of `ATTRIBUTE_LIST_ENTRY` instances are needed to maintain a heavily fragmented file in NTFS.
 This behavior is explained in following KB article:

 [A heavily fragmented file in an NTFS volume may not grow beyond a certain size](https://support.microsoft.com/help/967351)